arangodb/arangodb/Documentation/Books/Users/Installing/Linux.md

 Using a Package Manager to install ArangoDB
 -------------------------------------------

-Follow the instructions on the [install](https://www.arangodb.com/install) page to use your favorite package manager for the major distributions.
+Follow the instructions on the [ArangoDB download page](https://www.arangodb.com/download) page to use your favorite package manager for the major distributions.
 After setting up the ArangoDB repository you can easily install ArangoDB using yum, aptitude, urpmi or zypper.